AnyBody/anybody-tutorial/contributing.rst

 on Github <https://github.com/AnyBody/anybody-tutorial>`_

-The tutorials are build using ``sphinx``, which is a tool to create software documentation.
+The tutorials are build using `sphinx <http://www.sphinx-doc.org/>`_, a tool for software documentation.
 Sphinx converts reStructuredText files into html, pdf or other formats. reStructuredText are simple text files with extra markup to define headers and formating.
 Having the tutorials as reStructuredText makes it easy to control